-Cult name writer-producer-director Samuel Fuller draws on his own early newspaper man experiences for this very neat, taut, low-budget independent B-film drama about a newspaper editor named Phineas Mitchell (Gene Evans) clashing with battling a media mogul called Charity Hackett (Mary Welch), his former employer, in Victorian-era New York.
+Cult name writer-producer-director Samuel Fuller draws on his own early newspaper man experiences for this very neat, taut, low-budget independent B-film drama about a newspaper editor named Phineas Mitchell (Gene Evans) clashing with a battling media mogul called Charity Hackett (Mary Welch), his former employer, in Victorian-era New York.

 In New York’s 1880s newspaper district, Mitchell starts up The Globe, a small, visionary newspaper.
 But, after firing him, The Star’s ruthless heiress Charity decides to try to eliminate the enemy competition.